siefkenj/IBLODEs/book/typst/modules/module7.typ

 == Solving Affine Equations

-Centring (and uncentering) about the equilibrium can be used to solve affine equations.
+Centering (and uncentering) about the equilibrium can be used to solve affine equations.
 Let's use our example from earlier:
 $
   arrow(r)'= mat(0, 1; 1, 0) arrow(r) + mat(-1; -2)